 - Fulton HS

 - Temple Isaiah

-CARE Los Angeles Was Recently Featured on the Broadcast Retirement Network:
+CARE Los Angeles Profiled on the Broadcast Retirement Network:

 Jeffrey Snyder, host of the program BRN AM, recently interviewed our chapter co-chair Jeff Pomerantz about the work and impact of CARE in our community.
-The interview with Jeff can be viewed on YouTube: Click Here to View
+The interview with Jeff can be viewed here: Click Here to View

 Ready to invite CARE Los Angeles to your high school or community organization?

 CARE presentations focus on the smart use of credit, including both credit cards and student loans.
 We also discuss bankruptcy, credit reports, credit scores, budgeting, and identity theft.

 Our programs are generally appropriate for teenagers and adults and range from 30 to 120 minutes.
 CARE presentations are direct, interactive, multimedia, concrete, and relevant.

 CARE provides training opportunities to new volunteers in the form of one-on-one coaching, presentation observation, and group training.

 Presentations that Resonate